axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/process-information/index.rst

 Process Information
 *******************

-The **Process Information** page shows you information of the personal dashboard.
-However, this page provides you with extended information on the tasks, as well as, advanced search and filter capabilities.
-You can reach the page by using the |task-list-icon| :guilabel:`Tasks` link in the Axon Ivy Portal menu.
+The **Process Information** page shows you information of the selected process.
+Beside basic information such as process name and description, you can see advance information such as process steps and more.

+Process steps is a list of steps you will perform after you start process.
+These process steps are defined by process developer and designed to help you understand details of process better.

 Basic information
 ^^^^^^^^^^^^^^^^^